 The wells will be developed with a surge block in conjunction with a pump sized to effectively develop the well.
 No detergents, soaps, acids, bleaches, or additives will be used during well development.
-Development will continue until clear, sand-free formation water is produced from the well and until pH, conductivity, turbidity, and temperature measurements have stabilized.
-Stabilization is defined when the pH is within + or - 0.1, the conductivity is + or - 5%, and the turbidity is less than 10 nephelometric turbidity units (NTUs).
+Development will continue until clear, sand-free formation water is produced from the well and water quality parameters have stabilized.